 Police encourage residents to report illegal gambling activities taking place inside of businesses by calling the Norfolk Crime Line at (888) LOCK-U-UP.
 They can also submit a tip through the P3Tips mobile app.

 For many years, gambling options in Virginia were rather limited.
 The Virginia Lottery and live horse racing at Colonial Downs were among the few options.

 However, in 2018, lawmakers also legalized historic horse racing (HHR).
 The slots-like machines can be found at Rosie’s Gaming Emporiums located throughout Virginia.
-Additionally, in 2020, VA lawmakers legalized sports betting (now underway) and casinos (beginning in 2022 and 2023).
+Additionally, in 2020, lawmakers legalized Virginia online sportsbooks (now underway) and Virginia casinos (beginning in 2022 and 2023).